MakieOrg/MakieTeX.jl/README.md

 We provide a layoutable object, `LTeX`, which aims to solve this.  `LTeX`s are for all intents and purposes the same as `Label`s, with two extra keywords:
 - `scale = 1`, which literally scales the generated PDF by the provided factor;
-- `render_density = 7`, which specifies how densely any PDF must be rendered for the image fallback.
-This only really affects GLMakie and WGLMakie, so feel free to ignore it for CairoMakie purposes.
+- `render_density = 5`, which specifies how densely any PDF must be rendered for the image fallback.
+This only really affects GLMakie and WGLMakie, so feel free to ignore it or set it to 1 for CairoMakie purposes.

 An example follows: